wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 0. Press command+Q to close the program.
 0. Restart the program again.

-> Most of the time, you'll be editing an existing repo rather than creating a new solution from scratch, so here we show how to retrieve an existing repository.

-See <a target="_blank" href="https://docs.microsoft.com/en-us/visualstudio/mac/version-control?view=vsmac-2019">Docs about Version control</a>.

 ### Get existing repo

+PROTIP: Most of the time, you'll be editing an existing repo rather than creating a new solution from scratch, so here we show how to retrieve an existing repository.

+Steps here are based on <a target="_blank" href="https://docs.microsoft.com/en-us/visualstudio/mac/version-control?view=vsmac-2019">these docs about Version control</a>.

 1. At an internet browser, let's look at the repository we are working with today:

-   <a target="_blank" href="https://github.com/sayedihashimi/github-emojis">https://github.com/sayedihashimi/github-emojis</a>
+   <a target="_blank" href="https://github.com/wilsonmar/github-emojis">https://github.com/wilsonmar/github-emojis</a>

+   This repo was forked from account sayedihashimi.

-1. Since we intend on making changes, we should click <strong>Fork</strong> to fork the repository into our own account.
+1. Since we intend on making changes, click <strong>Fork</strong> to fork the repository into your own account.

 1. Copy into your Clipboard the URL to clone: